webbycrown/kiaweds-statamic-theme/content/collections/team/p-bacon.md

     content:
       -
         type: text
         text: 'With years of experience in top-tier kitchens, P. Bacon has honed his skills in both classic and contemporary cuisine.
-His journey is marked by a dedication to quality, consistency, and innovation—always pushing boundaries to deliver unforgettable dining experiences.'
+His journey is marked by a dedication to quality, consistency, and innovation always pushing boundaries to deliver unforgettable dining experiences.'
   -
     type: paragraph
     content: